A topic from the subject of Biochemistry in Chemistry.

 Drug Discovery

 Cell signaling is a major target for drug discovery.
-Drugs that target cell signaling pathways can be used to treat a wide range of diseases, including cancer, cardiovascular disease, and immune disorders.
+Drugs that target cell signaling pathways can be used to treat a wide range of diseases, including cancer, cardiovascular disease, inflammatory diseases, and neurological disorders.

 Diagnostics

 Cell signaling assays can be used to diagnose a variety of diseases.
-For example, ligand binding assays can be used to detect the presence of tumor markers in the blood.
+For example, the presence or absence of certain signaling molecules can serve as biomarkers for cancer, infections, or autoimmune diseases.

 Basic Research